abs-lang/abs/docs/types/builtin-function.md

 That's about it for this section!

-You can now head over to read a little bit about [the technical details behind ABS](/misc/technical-details).
+You can now head over to read a little bit about [errors](/misc/error).